South Park controversies: Censorship of the depiction of Muhammad

-Due to the controversies, the episode "201" was removed from the British Comedy Central TV schedule, and replaced with a repeat of "The Tale of Scrotie McBoogerballs", and the repeat of "200" was replaced with a repeat of "Sexual Healing".
+Due to the controversies, the episode "201" was removed from the British Comedy Central television schedule, and replaced with a repeat of "The Tale of Scrotie McBoogerballs", and the repeat of "200" was replaced with a repeat of "Sexual Healing".
 The episode "Super Best Friends", previously available via the South Park Studios website has been made unavailable.
 Additionally, the Netflix streaming version of the episode, also previously available, has been changed to "Disc Only".
 "Super Best Friends" was also removed from the iTunes Store as well as the Xbox Live Video Marketplace.
 When the series was added to HBO Max, "Super Best Friends", both parts of "Cartoon Wars", "200", and "201" were all skipped over.

 Despite the controversies, "200" and "201" are available on the region 1 release of South Park – The Complete Fourteenth Season disc.
 The episodes were censored and so were the commentaries regarding the episodes.
 The regions 2 and 4 releases of South Park – The Complete Fourteenth Season had both "200" and "201" removed for undisclosed reasons, despite the packaging claiming that all fourteen episodes are included in the set.

 In the chalkboard gag of The Simpsons episode, "The Squirt and the Whale", Bart pokes fun at the death threats Parker and Stone received by writing "South Park, We'd Stand Beside You If We Weren't So Scared."

 Depiction of Steve Irwin

 Several viewers criticized the season 10 (2006) episode "Hell on Earth 2006" for its depiction of Steve Irwin with a stingray stuck in his chest.

-The episode originally aired seven weeks after Irwin, an internationally popular Australian TV personality and wildlife expert, died when his heart was pierced by a stingray barb.
+The episode originally aired seven weeks after Irwin, an internationally popular Australian television personality and wildlife expert, died when his heart was pierced by a stingray barb.
 Several groups and even devout fans of the show derided the scene and its timing as "grossly insensitive" and "classless", while Irwin's widow Terri Irwin expressed concern that her children could one day see the episode.

 Mexican flag

-In the 2009 episode "Pinewood Derby" several world leaders were depicted, including Mexican President Felipe Calderón, failing to successfully deal with an international crisis.
-MTV withdrew the episode in Mexico, causing controversy amongst Mexico's South Park fans, who felt it was censorship; MTV denied this, claiming they had just failed to get permission in time to show the Mexican flag on TV.
+In the 2009 episode "Pinewood Derby", several world leaders, including Mexican President Felipe Calderón, were depicted failing to deal successfully with an international crisis.
+The Mexican feed of MTV Latin America pulled the episode from broadcast in Mexico, sparking controversy among South Park fans in the country, who saw it as censorship.
+The network denied this, claiming they had simply failed to obtain permission in time from the Secretariat of the Interior to show the Mexican flag on television.
+They eventually received authorization from the latter, and the episode aired uncensored on April 4, 2010.